googleapis/google-cloud-node/handwritten/cloud-profiler/README.md

 ## Prerequisites

-1. Your application will need to be using Node.js 8.9.4 or greater, or Node.js 10.4.1 or greater.
-The profiler will not be enabled when using an earlier version of Node 8 or 10 because the profiler is not stable with those versions of Node.js.
+1. Your application will need to be using Node.js 8.9.4 or greater, Node.js
+10.4.1 or greater, or Node.js 12.
+The profiler will not be enabled when using earlier versions of Node 8 or 10 because the profiler is not stable with those versions of Node.js.
     * Versions of Node.js before Node.js 8 prior to 8.9.4 are impacted by
     [this](https://bugs.chromium.org/p/v8/issues/detail?id=6623) issue, which
     causes a memory leak when time profiling is enabled.